l0k0ms/log-workshop/workshop/part_2/README.md

 They give you a clear state of the running system  but don't show its behavior nor why it's behaving this way/

-**[Switch to the branch `part_2/step_3` to start next step: `git checkout part_2/step_3`][12]**

 ## Step 3: Implement Trace monitoring

-If not done already, switch to the branch `part_2/step_3` for this section.
-This branch has already the tracing implemented in the Flask application.

-Now let's configure the Datadog agent to gather traces in addition of metrics already collected and send everything to Datadog:
+The flask application is already instrumented with traces.
+To configure the Datadog agent to gather traces in addition of metrics already collected and send everything to Datadog:

 1. Add the following environment variable to our `datadog` container:

 ```
 datadog:
   environment:
-    (..)
+    (...)
     - DD_APM_ENABLED=true
 ```

 2. Start the application:

 ```
-docker-compose build && docker-compose up
+docker-compose up
 ```

-3. Go back to the [Datadog application][10] to start to see some traces flowing in it for the `redis`, `thinker-api`, `thinker-microservice` service.
+3. Go back to the [Datadog application][10] to see some traces flowing in it for the `redis`, `thinker-api`, `thinker-microservice` service.

-**[Switch to the branch `part_2/step_4` to start next step: `git checkout part_2/step_4`][13]**

 ## Step 4: Implement log monitoring
 ### Basic log collection

-Metrics and traces are now collected but let's collect the last medium.
+Metrics and traces are neow collected but let's collect the last medium.

 The application is already emitting some logs let's catch them with our datadog container:

-Use the following configuration in your `docker-compose.yml` for the Datadog Agent in-order to gather metrics, traces, and logs with it:
+Add the following configuration in your `docker-compose.yml` for the Datadog Agent in-order to gather logs from your application:

 ```
 datadog:
-    container_name: datadog_agent
-    image: datadog/agent:latest
   environment:
-      - DD_HOSTNAME=workshop_part_2
-      - DD_API_KEY=${DD_API_KEY}
-      - DD_APM_ENABLED=true
+    (...)
     - DD_LOGS_ENABLED=true
     - DD_LOGS_CONFIG_CONTAINER_COLLECT_ALL=true
-    volumes:
+  volume:
+    (...)
     - /opt/datadog-agent/run:/opt/datadog-agent/run:rw
     - /proc/mounts:/host/proc/mounts:ro
-      - /proc/:/host/proc/:ro
-      - /sys/fs/cgroup/:/host/sys/fs/cgroup:ro
-      - /var/run/docker.sock:/var/run/docker.sock:ro
-    depends_on:
-      - nginx
-      - api
 ```

 [Refer to the Datadog Agent log collection documentation to learn more][16].